 Their cereals are great!
 In fact, their Crunchy Raisin Bran is better than the orginal.

 I use all sorts of Great Value products and love them.
 I use that brand of honey, coffee, diced tomatoes, jelly, pop tarts, dishwasher detergent, flour, brown sugar....I know I'm forgetting a lot.
-I don't know if there's anything Great Value that I've tried and didn't like and there is a savings.
-I had read that Peter Pan makes their peanut butter.

 My son's science class did an experiment with paper towels, they found that the GV brand were most absorbent and least expensive!